smittytone/PreviewCode/README.md

 # PreviewCode 1.0.0

-*PreviewCode* provides macOS QuickLook file previews and Finder icon thumbnails for a wide variety of programming and scripting languages, and data files.
+*PreviewCode* provides macOS QuickLook file previews and Finder icon thumbnails for more than 50 programming and scripting languages, header files, and data files.

 It is not exhaustive, nor is it intended to be.
-It is intended to support [the most popular languages](#languages) used by Mac-based developers, whether for use on a Mac or on other platforms.
+It is, however, intended to support [the most popular languages](#languages) used by Mac-based developers, whether for use on a Mac or on other platforms.

 ## Installation and Usage ##